A health care system addressing financial well-being as a key driver of family and child health.

 Consider one example:

-However, access barriers prevent more than 20 percent of EITC-eligible families from receiving the money they’ve earned.
+However, access barriers prevent more than 20% of EITC-eligible families from receiving the money they’ve earned.
 Making matters worse, for-profit tax preparers take nearly $2 billion every year from EITC recipients.
+In total, ~10 billion annually are left on the table.
+These are dollars that could be helping children grow and thrive.

 Our Secret Sauce

-More than 90% of children visit a healthcare provider annually.
-StreetCred leverages the trusting relationship families have with their pediatricians, and for some clients, makes productive use of time otherwise wasted in doctors’ waiting rooms.
-We partner with the IRS-sponsored Volunteer Income Tax Assistance (VITA) Program and other government agencies to train volunteers and staff to help families file taxes, maximize tax refunds and apply for other anti-poverty programs – all during their visit to the pediatrician.
-We handle these services directly and efficiently rather than referring families to other social service organizations outside the doctor’s office.
+More than 90% of children visit a health care provider annually.
+StreetCred leverages the trusting relationship families have with their pediatricians.
+We partner with the IRS-sponsored Volunteer Income Tax Assistance (VITA) Program and other financial services to help families file taxes, maximize tax refunds, apply for other anti-poverty programs, and engage in financial coaching to work toward their self-identified economic goals.
+We meet families where they're at rather than expecting them to navigate confusing systems on their own.

 Partner with health clinics serving high volumes of families with low income